ajaykliyara/Upload_Images_Onto_AWS_S3/readme.md

 ```

 4. Please refer to code/comments in the git repository for a sample application which
-accepts an image from the user and uploads to AWS S3 and goes head to display the same image.
+accepts an image from the user and uploads to AWS S3 and goes on to display the same image.

 Please note error handling is very minimal, the objective was to demonstrate using multer s3 to upload images onto AWS S3.